 Registering an applied title should be undertaken immediately when a new department or agency is created.
 When its creation or coming into force is a certainty, the registration of an applied title may be undertaken in advance.

 The same process detailed above is to be followed when proposing a change to an existing title.
 Such proposals should take into consideration the costs of the proposed change and strategies to mitigate cost, waste and duplication.

-Government institutions subject to the Federal Identity Program that have not registered an applied title must use the Government of Canada signature until an applied title has been approved.
-The legal name of the institution may appear under the Government signature as an interim solution.
+Government institutions subject to the Federal Identity Program Policy that have not registered an applied title must use the Government of Canada signature until an applied title has been approved.
+The legal title of the institution may appear under the Government signature as an interim solution.